-Concepts within Unit # 2 Link to TEKS Success Criteria for this concept Concept 1: What is Engineering?
-Students will explain the engineering design process and how the steps relate to computational thinking Concept 2: Applications of Engineering in Rocketry Students will explain how the engineering design process helps with the design and building of rockets.
+tar core that are related that 80 be form just this tree see on 11 or daming a laurion.
+Concepts within Unit # 2 Success Criteria for this concept Link to TEKS Concept 1: What is Engineering?
+Students will explain the engineering design process and how the steps relate to computational thinking Concept 2: Application of Aerospace Students will explain how the engineering design process helps with the Engineering design and building of rockets.
 Students will identify various careers related to engineering and the skills necessary for that field of study.